gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2019-01/index.md

 - `redis`: Adds 4 new `aws_replication_group` permutations to the Redis module, to workaround the inability to use interpolations in `ignore_changes` field in a `lifecycle` block (hashicorp/terraform#3116) which will have been the ideal solution to ignoring the `number_cache_cluster` field when in `cluster_mode` to prevent `terraform plan` diffs due to cluster resizing.

-This release is backwards incompatible and to update an existing Redis cluster, use `terragrunt state mv &lt;old_address&gt; &lt;new_address&gt;` to ensure that your cluster isn't deleted when you run `terraform apply`.
+This release is backwards incompatible and to update an existing Redis cluster, use `terragrunt state mv &lt;old_address&gt; &lt;new_address&gt;` to ensure that your cluster isn&apos;t deleted when you run `terraform apply`.

-For example, to migrate a cluster mode Redis cluster deployed via the `aws_elasticache_replication_group.redis_with_snapshotting_without_auth_token` resource, you'd simply run:
+For example, to migrate a cluster mode Redis cluster deployed via the `aws_elasticache_replication_group.redis_with_snapshotting_without_auth_token` resource, you&apos;d simply run:

 ```bash
 terraform state mv module.&lt;your-module-name&gt;.aws_elasticache_replication_group.redis_with_snapshotting_without_auth_token module.&lt;your-module-name&gt;.aws_elasticache_replication_group.redis_with_snapshotting_without_auth_token_with_cluster_mode